-Rabbi David Markus brings to Temple Beth-El of City Island a joyful passion for Jewish expression in many forms — traditional and innovative liturgy, classical and modern music, spiritual poetry, uplifting text study and heart-centered humor.
+Rabbi David Evan Markus brings to Temple Beth El Island a joyful passion for Jewish expression in many forms — traditional and innovative liturgy, classical and modern music, spiritual poetry, uplifting text study and heart-centered humor.

-Rabbi David earned rabbinical ordination from ALEPH, a “seminary without walls” emphasizing Jewish spirituality, and earned a second ordination as mashpia (spiritual director) from ALEPH.
-He came to Temple Beth-El as rabbinic intern in 2009 while studying with Rabbi Shohama.
+Rabbi David earned rabbinical ordination from ALEPH, a “seminary without walls” emphasizing Jewish spirituality, and a second ordination as mashpia (spiritual director), also from ALEPH.
+He came to Temple Beth El as rabbinic intern in 2009 while studying with Rabbi Shohama.
 After he completed his internship, the community voted to promote him to Associate Spiritual Leader in 2011, then co-rabbi in 2015.
-Today Rabbi David serves as co-rabbi with Rabbi Shohama, anchors our adult and bnai mitzvah education programs, and officiates at community celebrations and life cycle events.
+Today Rabbi David serves as co-rabbi with Rabbi Shohama, anchors adult and bnai mitzvah education programs, and officiates at community life events.

 Rabbi David was honored to serve as co-chair of ALEPH: Alliance for Jewish Renewal, umbrella organization for the Jewish Renewal legacy of Rabbi Zalman Schachter-Shalomi z”l.
 After completing his ALEPH service, Rabbi David became a Founding Builder of Bayit: Your Jewish Home, a trans-denominational Jewish creativity initiative for all ages and stages.